-Roundtrip time resolution is 32 seconds, and valid values are [32..992] seconds, parameter setting [1..31].
+Roundtrip time resolution is 125 milli seconds and defined by a 2 byte value.
+Valid values are [32..992] seconds, parameter setting [256..7.936].

 Internally, originator application data is time stamped with a retry or resend timestamp, which is used to control retries.
 After each successful (locally acknowledged) retry, the resend timestamp is reset.